The Vampire Lestat: Television

 In November 2016, Rice announced on Facebook that the rights to her novels were reverted to her despite earlier plans for other adaptations.
 Rice said that she and her son Christopher would be developing and executive producing a potential television series based on the novels.
 In April 2017, they teamed up with Paramount Television and Anonymous Content to develop a series.
 As of early 2018, Bryan Fuller was involved with the creation of a potential TV series based on the novels.
 On July 17, 2018, it was announced that the series was in development at streaming service Hulu and that Fuller had departed the production.
 As of December 2019, Hulu's rights had expired and Rice was shopping a package including all film and TV rights to the series.
 In May 2020, it was announced that AMC had acquired the rights to The Vampire Chronicles and Lives of the Mayfair Witches for developing film and television projects with Anne and Christopher Rice serving as executive producers on any projects developed.

 Interview with the Vampire premiered on October 2, 2022, and Mayfair Witches on January 8, 2023.
 The second season of Interview with the Vampire features flashbacks to some of the events of The Vampire Lestat, including Lestat's life as an actor in the 18th century, his relationship with Nicolas, and his meeting and conflict with Armand.
 The show was renewed in June 2024 with the third season slated to adapt The Vampire Lestat.
-A teaser for the upcoming season was released in July 2024 following Comic Con, which showed Sam Reid as Lestat in his rockstar persona reciting the first few lines of the novel.
+A teaser for the season was released in July 2024 following Comic Con, which showed Sam Reid as Lestat in his rockstar persona reciting the first few lines of the novel.
+The third season premiered on June 7, 2026 with seven episodes.
+It follows Lestat as a rockstar in 2025 as he travels the country playing shows, trying to spread his songs like vampiric gospel.
+The season also provides flashbacks to Lestat's human life and his time as a vampire before arriving in New Orleans and meeting Louis de Pointe du Lac.